cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 The following diagram illustrates the structure when using Cucumber:

-  PLACEHOLDER _<insert Aslak's illustration of how everything fits together>_
+  PLACEHOLDER *&lt;insert Aslak's illustration of how everything fits together>*

 Maven is a software project management and comprehension tool, based on the concept of a project object model (POM).
 Maven can manage a project's build, reporting and documentation from a central piece of information.